 The customer agrees to keep the passwords and login data provided by Talon.One for access to the Talon.One Services confidential and to inform Talon.One immediately as soon as the customer becomes aware of unauthorized third parties gaining access to these passwords.
 If, due to the customer’s fault, unauthorized third parties use any services provided by Talon.One by using the passwords, the customer is liable to Talon.One for usage fees and damages.

-- transfer, lend, rent, lease, distribute the software provided by Talon.One or the Talon.One Services, or use them for providing services to a third party, or grant any rights in and to the Talon.One software or documentation to a third party in any form, without Talon.One’s express prior written and unless all respective fees have been paid and all of Talon.One’s other conditions have been met; or
+Transfer, lend, rent, lease, distribute the software provided by Talon.One or the Talon.One Services, or use them for providing services to a third party, or grant any rights in and to the Talon.One software or documentation to a third party in any form, without Talon.One’s express prior written and unless all respective fees have been paid and all of Talon.One’s other conditions have been met;

 If Talon.One has protected its Talon.One Services by technical means (e.g. security codes, firewalls, etc.), the customer is not allowed to circumvent or remove such security measures.